The 10 most important moments in AI (so far)

 8. A neural net sees cats (2011)

 By 2011, scientists in universities around the world were talking about—and creating—neural networks.
 That year, Google engineer Jeff Dean met a Stanford computer science professor named Andrew Ng.
-The two hatched the idea of building a large neural net, giving it massive compute power using Google’s server resources, and feeding it a massive data set of images.
+The two hatched the idea of building a large neural net, giving it massive computing power using Google’s server resources, and feeding it a massive data set of images.

 The neural network they built ran across 16,000 server processors.
 They fed it 10 million random, unlabeled screen grabs from YouTube.
 Dean and Ng didn’t ask the neural network to come up with any specific information or label the images.
 When neural nets run in this kind of unsupervised fashion, they will naturally try to find patterns in the data and form classifications.